CAS Seminars (2016 - 2018)

 In some instances, students may count an advanced honors seminar toward their major or minor, if the department considers this appropriate; in other cases, these seminars count as electives.
 Sophomores and juniors typically have priority in registering for advanced honors seminars; seniors may register if space permits.
 Students must have completed at least 32 credits at NYU to register for an AHS.

-Freshman and advanced honors seminars are offered in both the fall and spring terms, although most FS offerings are in the fall and most AHS offerings are in the spring.
+First-year and advanced honors seminars are offered in both the fall and spring terms, although most FYS offerings are in the fall and most AHS offerings are in the spring.